aces/Loris-MRI/docs/scripts_md/ConfigOB.md

 Private method.
 This method fetches setting `$setting` from the LORIS table Config.
-It will throw a `NeuroDB::objectBroker::ObjectBrokerException` if either the database transaction failed for some reason or it succeeded but returned no results (i.e. setting $setting does not exist).
+It will throw a `NeuroDB::objectBroker::ObjectBrokerException` if either the database transaction failed for some reason or it succeeded but returned no results (i.e. setting `$setting` does not exist).

 INPUT: name of the setting to fetch.

-RETURN: the setting value (as a string).
-If the setting value is NULL, then this
+RETURN: the setting value.
+If the setting is does not allow for multiple values, then this method
-         method will return `undef`.
+        will return a string (unless the setting value is NULL, in which case this method returns `undef`).
+        Otherwise, this method returns an array, possibly empty.

 ### &$getBooleanRef($value)